Marc Stier delivered the following remarks at a press event held by Senator Bob Casey.

 The second factor leading to economic decline is the reduction in federal support as CARES Act funding especially for the $600 per week additional unemployment insurance payments has ended.
 At one point, this program was bringing $1 billion a week into the PA economy.
 But it is gone now.

-Based on census data we estimate that over 1 million Pennsylvanians are at risk of losing their homes if and when a moratorium on evictions ends.
+Based on census data we estimate that more than 1 million Pennsylvanians are at risk of losing their homes if and when a moratorium on evictions ends.

 The budget passed already assumes that the state will receive an additional $2 billion in enhanced support for the Medicaid program.
 Without it, we will need to cut spending by that amount.

 In total, the budget relies on $5 billion in one-time revenues and projections of state revenues based on an economic recovery that has reversed.
-Without substantial new federal aid—in the $4-5 billion range—we are likely to see budget cuts in education, higher education, and human services that far exceed those enacted by Governor Corbett.
-Pre-K, K-12 and College students will suffer.
+Without substantial new federal aid—in the $4-$5 billion range—we are likely to see budget cuts in education, higher education, and human services that far exceed those enacted by Governor Corbett.
+Pre-K, K-12, and college students will suffer.
 Those who need childcare will be out of luck.
-People who rely on government support for mental health care and employments services or to help with family members hwo are intellectually disabled will lose them.
+People who rely on government support for mental health care and employment services or to help with family members who are intellectually disabled will lose them.